Concerto in E flat

 sorted in:

-In Mozart’s time, the concerto for solo instrument and orchestra was the most common musical genre for showcasing the abilities of virtuoso performers in public.
-Given its importance in Mozart’s creative output, the concertos for one or two keyboard instruments and orchestra are treated as a separate group (Work Group 15).
-Mozart composed his concertos with specific performers in mind.
-During his Salzburg years, these were usually colleagues in the Prince-Archbishop’s chapel; however, it is known that Mozart performed his own violin concertos both in Salzburg and during his journey to Mannheim and Paris.
-In Vienna, he also wrote works for musical friends, such as the horn player Joseph Leitgeb and the clarinetist Anton Stadler.
-Mozart’s completed concertos always follow a three-movement structure, with a slow middle movement in a related key.
+In Mozart’s day, the concerto for one solo instrument and orchestra was the most common musical genre for showcasing the skills of virtuoso soloists.
+Given their significance to Mozart’s oeuvre and its reception, the concertos for one or more keyboard instruments and orchestra are considered a separate group (work group 15).
+Mozart generally composed his concertos with specific performers in mind.
+During the Salzburg years, these were usually colleagues in the Prince-Archiepiscopal court orchestra, even though Mozart is known to have played his own violin concertos, both in Salzburg as well as on the tour to Mannheim and Paris.
+In Vienna, he also wrote concertos for musical friends such as the hornist Joseph Leitgeb and the clarinetist Anton Stadler.
+Mozart’s completed concertos are always in three movements with a middle movement in a related key and in slower tempo.
 The final movement is often in rondo form.
-Mozart composed solo concertos for bassoon, flute, oboe, clarinet, horn, and violin, and possibly also for cello.
-The few surviving single movements are mostly replacement pieces for original concerto movements that Mozart considered musically outdated.
-Some orchestral serenades from the Salzburg years include concertante movements or short concertos, mostly for violin.
+Mozart composed solo concertos for bassoon, clarinet, flute, horn, oboe, and violin, and possibly also for violoncello.
+The few surviving individual movements are usually replacements for concerto movements that Mozart regarded as old-fashioned.
+Some of the orchestral serenades from the Salzburg years contain short concertos, mostly for violin.

 Autograph, 1786